What Is Suboxone?

 Neonatal withdrawal has been reported in the infants of women treated with buprenorphine during pregnancy.
 From post-marketing reports, the time to onset of neonatal withdrawal signs ranged from day one to day eight of life, with most cases occurring on day one.
 Adverse effects linked with neonatal withdrawal syndrome included neonatal tremor, hypertonia, neonatal agitation, and myoclonus, and there have been reports of apnea, convulsions, respiratory depression, and bradycardia.

-Suboxone can slow or stop your breathing, and may be habit-forming.
+Suboxone can slow or stop your breathing and may be habit-forming.
 Misuse of this medicine can cause addiction, overdose, or death, especially in a child or other person using the medicine without a prescription.
-Use Suboxone exactly as prescribed by your doctor.
+Use Suboxone precisely as prescribed by your doctor.
 Follow the directions on your prescription label and read all medication guides.
-Never use Suboxone in larger amounts, or for longer than prescribed.
+Never use Suboxone in larger amounts or for longer than prescribed.
 Tell your doctor if you feel an increased urge to use more of this medicine.

 Never share Suboxone with another person, especially someone with a history of drug abuse or addiction. misuse can cause addiction, overdose, or death.
 Keep the medicine in a place where others cannot get to it.
 Selling or giving away Suboxone is against the law.